About Vehicles for Change

 Our Auto Outlet, Freedom Wheels

 VFC operates Freedom Wheels, a retail used-car lot that is open to the public so that car prices are kept low for recipients.
-Some donated vehicles (such as luxury models or cars with a high book value) are sold through Freedom Wheels, in order to maximize the donor's tax deduction and VFC's financial return.
+Some donated vehicles (such as luxury models or cars with a high book value) are repaired and overseen by our Automotive Service Excellence (ASE) master mechanics and Maryland state certified inspectors, and sold through Freedom Wheels, in order to maximize the donor's tax deduction and VFC's financial return.
 All proceeds go toward preparing more vehicles for deserving families.

 Freedom Wheels, launched in 2005, enables VFC to act as a social enterprise, funding its own operations and growth.